batrapulkit/IPL-Prediction/README.md

 ## Feature Engineering:

-Calculate average runs scored by each team in the first 3 overs.
+Calculate the average runs scored by each team in the first 3 overs.

-Calculate average runs conceded by each bowling team.
+Calculate the average runs conceded by each bowling team.

-Calculate average runs scored at each venue.
+Calculate the average runs scored at each venue.

 ## Model Training: